What Nintendo Switch? This guy's friends built a portable SNES

 You may have already heard about Nintendo's new video game console, the Nintendo Switch, which hit store shelves Friday.
 But a Twitter user posted a video of his Frankenstein project: 1990's Super Nintendo video game console put in a case with a display, and playable on the go.

-Like most technology from the 90s, this project is rather bulky compared to today's svelte art museum-inspired products of today's tech.
+Like most technology from the '90s, this project is rather bulky compared to the svelte art museum-inspired products of today's tech.
 But if this had existed when I was a kid, I'd be all over it.

 "My friends brought a revamped Super Nintendo and made it portable," the Twitter user who goes by Kuoure Momo wrote.
 The user did not respond to a request for comment about how it was made.